chrisfarnham/seefarblog/_sections/SKCC_Centurion_Award.md

 "The Straight Key Century Club is the most active group of mechanical-key Morse code radiotelegraph operators in the world.
 Founded in January 2006, we have thousands of members around the globe." [^1] Members of this club make HF radio contacts using any of the three early original types of manual telegraph keys:
-Straight Key, Bug and Cootie.
+Straight Key, Bug, and Cootie.

 [^1]: From the SKCC website, [www.skccgroup.com](https://www.skccgroup.com/)